If you've started a case in Supreme Court, you can make your spouse go to a mediation session by serving them with a Notice to Mediate.

 You and your spouse choose a mediator together.
 To find a mediator:

-- see the Mediate BC website, or
+- see the Mediate BC website (find out about their free monthly online clinics), or

 - call 1-888-713-0433.